 If an allergic reaction to DORIBAX® occurs, discontinue the drug.
 Serious acute hypersensitivity (anaphylactic) reactions require emergency treatment, as clinically indicated.

-Seizures have been reported during treatment with doripenem (see ADVERSE REACTIONS).
+Seizures have been reported during treatment with doripenem (see section 6.2).
 In clinical trials, doripenem-treated patients with pre-existing central nervous system (CNS) disorders (e.g. stroke or history of seizures), patients with compromised renal function and patients given doses greater than 500 mg every 8 hours appear to be at greater risk for developing seizures.

 Due to a drug interaction, patients with seizure disorders controlled with valproic acid or sodium valproate will be at an increased risk for breakthrough seizures when treated with DORIBAX® concomitantly.
 Reduction in serum valproic acid concentrations to below the therapeutic concentration range (50 to 100 mcg/mL) was observed by 12 hours after the initiation of doripenem in healthy subjects co-administered both drugs.
 A similar drug interaction involving other carbapenem antibacterials and valproic acid has been described in published case reports.
 In some of these reports, increasing the dose of valproic acid or sodium valproate did not result in increased valproic acid serum concentrations.
 Alternative antibacterial therapies should be considered for patients receiving valproic acid or sodium valproate.
 If administration of DORIBAX® is necessary, supplemental anti-convulsant therapy should be considered. [see DRUG INTERACTIONS and CLINICAL PHARMACOLOGY]

 Clostridium difficile-associated diarrhea (CDAD) has been reported with nearly all antibacterial agents and may range in severity from mild diarrhea to fatal colitis.